 SEATech Skills Center works closely with Walla Walla Community College, and other post-secondary schools to provide advanced placement and credits for high school students.
 Students at SEATech Skills Center can earn college credit via the Dual Credit program.
 The program is offered through various Tech Prep Consortia in the state.
 The majority of the Dual Credit agreements are with Walla Walla Community College.
-The Dual Credit articulation agreements allow students to earn college credit if they maintain an 85% or better over the course of two semesters.
+The Dual Credit articulation agreements allow students to earn college credit if they maintain a B or better over the course of two semesters.

 The Dual Credit program provides a number of benefits to students, parents and teachers.
 Some of those benefits include the following:

 - Students can earn college credit for professional/technical courses taken within the high school that are managed through the articulation process.

 - Students can streamline their secondary and post-secondary education by not enrolling for coursework that repeats competencies they have already gained through high school classes.

 - Students can spend less on tuition, fees, and books.

 - Students can generally use up to 15 credits of professional/technical coursework toward their transfer degree if they choose to continue on to a four-year university.
 As in all cases, the post-secondary institutions have the final say on acceptance of any credit.

 - Direct Credit promotes a smooth transition for students from secondary to post-secondary institutions.